Analysis | NFL power rankings Week 6: Seahawks knock Chiefs out of the No. 1 spot

 12. New England Patriots (2-2) | Last week’s rank: 11

-The postponement of the game against the Broncos until Sunday increases the chances that Cam Newton and Stephon Gilmore will be back on the field for the Patriots.
+The postponement of the game against the Broncos until Sunday increases the chances that Cam Newton and Stephon Gilmore will be back on the field.

 13. New Orleans Saints (3-2) | Last week’s rank: 12

-Nothing came easily Monday night against the Chargers, as the Saints had to overcome a 17-point deficit and endure a missed field goal by L.A. as time expired in regulation.
-The OT win nudged the Saints back above .500 and Drew Brees had a 41-yard touchdown pass to Jared Cook.
+Nothing came easily Monday night against the Chargers, as the Saints had to overcome a 17-point deficit and survive a missed field goal by L.A. as time expired in regulation.
+The OT win nudged the Saints back above .500, and Drew Brees had a 41-yard touchdown pass to Jared Cook.
 But the return of WR Michael Thomas is much-needed.

 14. Carolina Panthers (3-2) | Last week’s rank: 15

-It can’t be said often enough: It’s pretty remarkable what Matt Rhule and Teddy Bridgewater are doing, winning games under these circumstances as a first-year NFL head coach and a quarterback who just changed teams.
+It can’t be said often enough: It’s pretty remarkable what Matt Rhule and Teddy Bridgewater are doing, winning games under these circumstances as a first-year NFL coach and a quarterback who just changed teams.

 15. Arizona Cardinals (3-2) | Last week’s rank: 16